-- The arrows ↑/↓ appear automatically if further display contents are above or below the visible display range. - With the toggle switch 🕏 you highlight a menu item (displayed in reverse video) and move the visible display range up or down. - To open a menu item, highlight it and press OK.
+- The arrows ↑/↓ appear automatically if further display contents are above or below the visible display range. - The toggle switch ( is used to highlight a menu item (displayed in reverse video) and move the visible display range up or down. - To open a menu item, highlight it and press (%).
 The display switches to a further submenu or to a setting table. - To return to the measured value display, press (M) or (SS).